2023 South American U-20 Championship: Teams

 All ten CONMEBOL member national teams are eligible to enter the tournament.

 Venues

 Colombia had been originally chosen to host the South American U-20 Championship that was to be held in 2021.
 That tournament ended up being canceled due to the COVID-19 pandemic, however, Colombia maintained its right to hold the South American U-20 Championship but in 2023.
 This was the fifth time that Colombia hosts the tournament having previously done so in 1964, 1987, 1992 and 2005.

-Cali and Bogotá were selected as host cities.
-Cali hosted the first stage's matches in two venues, the Estadio Olímpico Pascual Guerrero and the Estadio Deportivo Cali.
+Cali, Palmira and Bogotá were selected as host cities.
+Cali and Palmira hosted the first stage's matches in two venues, the Estadio Olímpico Pascual Guerrero and the Estadio Deportivo Cali.
 The final stage's matches were played in Bogotá also in two venues, the Estadio El Campín and the Estadio Metropolitano de Techo.

 Match officials

 On 9 December 2022, CONMEBOL announced a total of 11 referees and 22 assistant referees appointed for the tournament, included a Portuguese refereeing team.
 For the first time, a UEFA refereeing team will participate in the South American U-20 Championship as part of the UEFA–CONMEBOL memorandum of understanding signed in February 2020, which included a referee exchange programme.

 Portuguese referee João Pinheiro was replaced by his fellow countryman António Nobre.